Boudreaux Campbell: Early and personal life

-Campbell is from Crockett, Texas.
-He was 4 years old when he start mutton busting.
-He participated in high school rodeo.
+Campbell was born in The Woodlands, Texas.
+As an infant, his father gave him the nickname "Boudreaux" and it stuck.
+According to Campbell, it is very rare for people to refer to him by his birth name, Jason.
+When he was 12, he and his family moved to Crockett, Texas.
+He went to Lovelady High School.
+He was four years old when he started mutton busting.
 He won the Texas junior and high school state bull riding championships.
-He enjoys heeling as a team roper.
+He also enjoys heeling as a team roper.

 Career

-Campbell qualified for the CBR World Finals in 2017 and in its last year in 2018.
-He was the 2017 PRCA Bull Riding Rookie of the Year and qualified for the PRCA's National Finals Rodeo from 2017 to 2021.
+Campbell was the year-end bull riding champion for the semi-pro Cowboys Professional Rodeo Association (CPRA) in 2015 and 2016.
+He then turned pro the following year.
+He qualified for the CBR World Finals in 2017 and 2018.
+He was the 2017 PRCA Bull Riding Rookie of the Year and qualified for the PRCA's National Finals Rodeo (NFR) from 2017 through 2021.
 He was also the 2020 PRCA Xtreme Bulls tour champion.
 In 2020, Campbell qualified for the PBR World Finals and scored the most points at the event, clinching both the PBR World Finals event average and the 2020 PBR Rookie of the Year title.
 He won the 2021 PBR Velocity Tour Finals event and again qualified for the PBR World Finals that year.